 Mapping and costing waste inefficiencies in the food-energy-water (FEW) nexus

-To do this we will establish four Urban Living Labs (ULL) in Bristol (UK), Rotterdam (Netherlands), Campinas (Brazil) and Cape Town (South Africa) to:
+To do this we established four Urban Living Labs (ULL) in Bristol (UK), Rotterdam (Netherlands), Campinas (Brazil) and Cape Town (South Africa) to:

 a) map resource flows